ritu25mib10064-pixel/digital-literacy-project/task-5-cybercrime/casestudy.md

-Title: UPI Fraud – Case Study
+# Case Study: UPI Payment Fraud

-1. Introduction
+## Introduction

-UPI (Unified Payments Interface) fraud is a rapidly growing cybercrime in which attackers trick users into sending money or revealing confidential banking details.
-Due to the increasing use of digital payment apps in India, such frauds have become very common, especially among students and less-aware users.
+UPI payment fraud has become a very common cybercrime in India in recent years.
+With the rapid growth of digital payment platforms like Google Pay, PhonePe, and Paytm, people have started using online transactions for daily activities such as shopping, paying bills, and transferring money.
+While these apps are convenient and fast, lack of proper awareness among users has made them vulnerable to fraud.

-2. How the Fraud Happens (Step-by-Step)
+## How the Fraud Happens
-The victim receives a fake call, SMS, or WhatsApp message from a fraudster pretending to be a bank official, delivery agent, or customer support executive.
+In a typical situation, a student receives a phone call or message from a fraudster pretending to be a bank employee, customer support agent, or an online seller.
+The person talks politely and tries to gain the trust of the student.
+After that, they send a payment request through a UPI application and tell the student that they need to accept the request in order to receive money.

-The fraudster creates panic or urgency by saying the account will be blocked, a refund is pending, or a reward has been won.
-The victim is sent a malicious link or QR code.
-The fraudster asks the victim to enter their UPI PIN or OTP to “receive money” or “verify account details.”
-As soon as the victim enters the details, money is deducted from their bank account.
-In some cases, fraudsters also send fake “collect requests” or use duplicate apps to steal information.
+Due to confusion or lack of understanding, the student enters their UPI PIN and approves the request.
+Instead of receiving money, the amount gets deducted from their bank account and transferred to the fraudster.
+In some cases, fraudsters also send fake links through SMS or WhatsApp which look like official banking websites.
+When users click on these links and enter their details, their personal and financial information gets stolen and later misused.

-3. Targeted Users
+## Targeted Victims

-Students, elderly individuals, and first-time users of digital payment platforms are the most common targets.
+This type of fraud mainly targets students, elderly people, and individuals who are new to digital payment systems.
+These groups are more likely to trust unknown calls or messages and may not fully understand how UPI transactions work.

-4. Consequences
+## Consequences

-UPI fraud results in financial loss, emotional stress, and possible misuse of personal and banking information.
+The consequences of UPI fraud can be serious.
+Victims may lose a significant amount of money within seconds.
+It can also cause mental stress, panic, and loss of trust in digital platforms.
+In many cases, it becomes very difficult to recover the lost money if the fraud is not reported immediately to the concerned authorities.

-5. Conclusion
+## Conclusion

-UPI fraud is a serious threat in today’s digital world.
-Therefore, users must stay alert, verify all transactions carefully, and never share their UPI PIN or OTP with anyone.
+This case study highlights the importance of digital awareness and careful behaviour while using online payment systems.
+In my opinion, users should always verify any payment request before approving it and should never share their UPI PIN or personal details with anyone.